forcedotcom/salesforcedx-vscode/docs/_articles/en/index.md

 <span>Download using the links below, or read the [installation instructions](./en/getting-started/install).<span><br/><a class="slds-button slds-button_neutral landing__header-cta slds-m-vertical--x-large" href="https://code.visualstudio.com">Download Visual Studio Code</a><a class="slds-button slds-button_brand landing__header-cta slds-m-vertical--x-large" href="https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode">Install the Salesforce Extensions</a>

-### Code Builder (pilot)
+### Code Builder (coming soon)

-Currently in pilot, Code Builder is a browser-based version of Salesforce Extensions, with everything installed and pre-configured for you.
+Code Builder is a browser-based version of Salesforce Extensions, with everything installed and pre-configured for you.
 It's provides all the goodness of the desktop experience, but provides you the flexibility to work anywhere, from any computer.
-Check back soon for details about how to participate in the beta.
+Check back soon for more details.

 ## Additional Resources